EricGebhart/flickr-fetcher/README.md

 Like the fetcher in polling mode, the worker will need a channel for a *stop* signal to enable a graceful shutdown.

-This component only needs to create more images sizes as requested by the metadata entries in the queue component.
-If the resizes vector in an image metadata file is empty and there is an _:original_ size, then there is nothing to do but write the metadata file to the database directory.
+This component only needs to create more images size as requested by the CLI and resizes vector in the metadata entries in the queue component.
+It should filter the merged resizes by the available sizes to prevent repeating work.
+If the resulting resizes vector is empty and there is an _:original_ size, then there is nothing to do.

 On error, the worker should do the appropriate things in signaling the queue that the job failed for that entry.

-In addition to arbitrary `[height width]` Possible resize values are the following.
+In addition to arbitrary `[height width]` possible resize values are the following.
 `:thumbnail = (150x150), :small = (1/4) :medium = (1/2) and :large = (3/4)`.
-Each of these images should be written to the image's local path folder.

-Before sending the metadata entry to the database component, the image's meta data record should be updated with the new sizes and if all is successful the _resizes_ vector will be empty.
+Before sending the metadata entry and images to the database component, the image's meta data record should be updated with the new sizes and if all is successful the _resizes_ vector will be empty.